vrpperez7/Mod-3-Project/README.md

 <img width="289" height="185" alt="Screenshot 2025-08-22 at 3 55 49 PM" src="https://github.com/user-attachments/assets/68f83ab2-9648-4224-99f4-6462bf0c4b49" />

-I utilized my new feature to see the top 5 most frequently rated were unsatisfied/moderately satisfied.
+I utilized the new feature to see the top 5 most frequently rated were unsatisfied/moderately satisfied.
 Of which, two were the 'Water' category. </br>
 # __Insights and Recommendations__

 ## Analysis for Operations Director